 The person who is trustworthy in very small matters is also trustworthy in great ones; and the person who is dishonest in very small matters is also dishonest in great ones.
 If, therefore, you are not trustworthy with dishonest wealth, who will trust you with true wealth?

-These two sentences have your head swimming?
+Do these two sentences have your head swimming?
 What a paradox, right?
 Sentence A = conventional wisdom, and we nod our heads in agreement.
-Then, Sentence B turns sentence A on its head and we shake our heads no!
+Then, Sentence B turns sentence A on its head and we shake our heads and yell "no!"
 We're all left scratching our heads so He says,

 If you are not trustworthy with what belongs to another, who will give you what is yours?
 No servant can serve two masters.
 He will either hate one and love the other, or be devoted to one and despise the other.
 You cannot serve both God and mammon."